NathanD0wd/Lab-Reports/Servers and Bugs.md

 ![Image](Errors.png)

 The bug is within the last while loop in the code.
 This loop will happen if there are more elements in list2 than in list1.
-The first while loop will iterate through both lists until it reached the end of one.
-It updates index1 and index2 as it goes.
-However, when it enters the last loop, it updates index1 while going through list2.
-Then in the while loop if statement, it compared index2 < list2.size().
+The first while loop will iterate through both lists until it reached the end of either list1 or list2.
+As it goes it updates index1 and index2 as it adds from either list into result.
+If it reaches the end of list1 before it reaches the end of list2, it will run the last loop as index2 would not have reached list2.size().
+However, when it runs the contents of the last loop, it updates index1 while going through list2.
+Then, in the while loop if statement, it compares index2 < list2.size().
 Since index2 is never increased in the loop, that statement always returns true, so the list continues to run and results in an infinite loop.
 To fix this, we change the inside of the loop to iterate index2 instead of index1.
 Below you can see the new code with no bugs.

 Code Without Bug
 ```